 1:x What’s in a mountain guiding ratio?
 1:1, 1:2 Cultural norms, local customs, regulation and why small ratio groups are more important than you think.
 The situation I found myself in was suboptimal.
 ‘Tower Ridge’ is normally climbed roped up, with one or two clients per instructor or guide, using the techniques of short-roping and…

-MOVE, MOVE, MOVE, we pushed forwards in towards the cliff as we were hit by the air blast.
-Pelted by chunks of snow I wrapped my arms around my head and waited either for the avalanche, or my life, to end… Moments before I was gearing up at the bottom of the classic ice climb…
+The Normalisation of Deviance and how I nearly killed myself at an avalanche “safe” venue… MOVE, MOVE, MOVE, we pushed forwards in towards the cliff as we were hit by the air blast.
+Pelted by chunks of snow I wrapped my arms around my head and waited either for the avalanche, or my life, to…